WebDevStudios/puppeteer-screenshots/README.md

 ## 💻 Usage

-First, edit the list of pages you want to take screenshots of and save the file.
+1. Edit the list of pages you want to take screenshots of in `src/webPages.js`.
+When you're finished, save the file.

 ```js
 // src/webPages.js